mpalash/aliakbarmehta/_content/is-~-‘is-not-sculpture-for-the-post-truth-era’-aalto-university-learning-centre-helsinki.md

 ---
-title: >-
+title: 'IS ~ IS/NOT: Sculpture for the Post-Truth Era'
-  IS ~ ‘IS/NOT: Sculpture for the Post-Truth Era’, Aalto University Learning Centre, Helsinki
+subtitle: 'Aalto University Learning Centre, Helsinki'
 layout: content
 tag: group exhibition
 pubdate: '2017'